-Ref Belfast Agenda Workstream and Milestones Lead Director Update (October to March) .b Research an appropriate Incentivisation Scheme to support small business start-up as part of the Enterprise Framework (2.1.1) engaged 362 individuals who have developed business plans resulting in the creation of 249 jobs.
-We have also provided support to 30 student entrepreneurs .c Deliver targeted support programme for high potential start- ups focusing on Creative & Digital industries, Financial & professional services, Advanced Engineering, Clean technology, ICT & Electronics and Life & health Sciences through Belfast Enterprise Academy, 33 social enterprises and cooperatives through Go Social and 24 high growth start-ups through Venture for Success.
-Our City Start Up programme is now in place to support .d Deliver the regional start-up programme (Go for It) businesses in the fashion, food, retail and tourism sectors and .e Pilot a City Business Start-up in addition to Go for It, focusing on key city centre based business start-ups e.g. retail, tourism, markets, and food to inform future ERDF applications is being used to pilot small business incentives, to date 13 Belfast based businesses have accessed support.
-Council has allocated over £600k for this work and leveraged a .f Deliver specific programmes aimed at supporting start-up business by graduates and the social enterprises and cooperatives further £400k. .g Continue to work with and enhance the operating model for the Innovation Factory, exploring opportunities to replicate the model across other parts of the city (city centre accelerators) .3 Deliver a suite of programmes to support existing businesses to grow .a Deliver programmes to increase access to public procurement opportunities, including 'Meet the Buyer events' in partnership with Inter-Trade Ireland The new ERDF funded business growth programme 'Think Do Be' launched in September 2017.
-Since commencement, 130 companies have accessed support.
-Each participant on the .b Identify collaborative opportunities to deliver key actions in specific growth sectors e.g. Cyber Security, tech, creative and digital, finance, legal, etc. Development programme has the potential to create at least 1 new job.
-The procurement support programme commenced in October 2017.
-Delivered in partnership with InterTradeIreland it has .c Supporting exports and international trade activity in collaboration with NI Chamber of Commerce and engagement with invest NI "Introduction to Tendering" s the "Go 2 Tender" sessions. to enable us to report on the businesses who have accesse engaged 115 businesses in total; 70 participants on the "Introduction to Tendering" sessions and 45 participants on the "Go 2 Tender" sessions.
-An evaluation will be undertaken .d Explore and develop new business 'accelerator models' in partnership with economic stakeholders (aligned to 2.1.2g) to enable us to report on the jobs and sales increase for the businesses who have accessed support. .e Provide generic business growth and mentoring support to meet the needs of existing Belfast Businesses Current programmes target creative & digital, retail and tourism.
-We are also supporting the Innovation Factory and
+City Growth and Regeneration Committee 2017/18 Ref Belfast Agenda Workstream and Milestones Lead Director Update (October to March) .b Research an appropriate Incentivisation Scheme to support small business start-up as part of the Enterprise Framework (2.1.1) engaged 362 individuals who have developed bus resulting in the creation of 249 jobs.
+We have also provided support to 30 student entr through Belfast Enterprise Academy, 33 social ent cooperatives through Go Social and 24 high growt through Venture for Success.
+Our City Start Up programme is now in place to so • .C Deliver targeted support programme for high potential start- ups focusing on Creative & Digital industries, Financial & professional services, Advanced Engineering, Clean technology, ICT & Electronics and Life & health Sciences enterprises and rowth start-ups .d Deliver the regional start-up programme (Go for It) - businesses in the fashion, food, retail and tou rism sectors and .e Pilot a City Business Start-up in addition to Go for It, focusing on key city centre based business start-ups e.g. retail, tourism, markets, and food to inform future ERDF applications is being used to pilot small business incentives, Belfast based businesses have accessed support Council has allocated over £600k for this work a further £400k. ort. .f Deliver specific programmes aimed at supporting start-up business by graduates and the social enterprises and cooperatives .g Continue to work with and enhance the operating model for the Innovation Factory, exploring opportunities to replicate the model across other parts of the city (city centre accelerators) .3 Deliver a suite of programmes to support existing businesses to grow .a Deliver programmes to increase access to public procurement opportunities, including 'Meet the Buyer events' in partnership with Inter-Trade Ireland The new ERDF funded business growth programme "Be' launched in September 2017.
+Since commenceme companies have accessed support.
+Each participant programme has the potential to create at least 1 new The procurement support programme commenced in 2017.
+Delivered in partnership with InterTradeIrelan encement, 130 icipant on the .b Identify collaborative opportunities to deliver key actions in specific growth sectors e.g. Cyber Security, tech, creative and digital, finance, legal, etc. enced in October deIreland it has .C Supporting exports and international trade activity in collaboration with NI Chamber of Commerce and engagement with invest NI Development engaged 115 businesses in total; 70 participa "Introduction to Tendering" sessions and 45 pthe "Go 2 Tender" sessions.
+An evaluation with d 45 participants on tion will be undertaken .d Explore and develop new business 'accelerator models' in partnership with economic stakeholders (aligned to 2.1.2g) to enable us to report on the jobs and sales in businesses who have accessed support. .e Provide generic business growth and mentoring support to meet the needs of existing Belfast Businesses Current programmes target creative & digital, tourism.
+We are also supporting the Innovation